-Thank you to Forestry Technicians Annie Baker and Gary Wells for field data collection and processing.
+Thank you to Forestry Technicians Annie Baker and Gary Wells for field data collection and processing, and Joshua Zupan for editing this document.
 Kevin Whitlock, RPF and Dr. Jeff Lauder provided keen insight for the development of this Plan.
 Funding was provided by the California Wildlife Conservation Board (WCB).